 “Berry, think about this.
 I don’t want to see you die.”
 Phil quickly spoke, “Are you going to turn into the seventh legendary creature that damned this whole world?
 I don’t see you as someone like that.
 I know you.
 What you said was purely out of anger.”

 His words reaffirmed my thoughts, the small angelic voice that continued to ring in my head, telling me to stop.
 That this wasn’t the way to go.

 “You don’t completely know me, Phil.
-We only known each other for a short amount of time, and already during the five years you have changed more than I.” I snorted, blowing smoke out of my nose.
+We only knew each other for a short amount of time, and already during the five years, you have changed more than I.” I snorted, blowing smoke out of my nose.
 The devil in me was slowly winning, but somehow the angelic side was keeping it at bay.
 “You, a being that is considered a demon lord, have compassion?
 I don’t believe that is in your dictionary.”

 “It doesn’t matter.”
 I knew I messed up, but I didn’t care anymore.
 My draconic self was still simmering with anger and wanted justice here and now.
 I could feel the well of power coursing in me, getting stronger and stronger.

-Orska started to wake back up, he groaned in pain, but couldn’t move.
-My eyes glowed gold, turning towards Orska, I lowered my head close to his face.
+Orska started to wake back up; he groaned in pain, but couldn’t move.
+My eyes glowed gold; turning towards Orska, I lowered my head close to his face.
 I was an inch away from tearing off his head, but I held myself back.
 Something in me was pushing me forward to speak.

 “Stargazer, for your arrogance to manipulate time.
 I shall take your gift from you.”
 My voices boomed outwards, my mind was becoming numb as if something was possessing my body.
 I felt a swell of power erupted outwards, washing everything in the vicinity.